conan-io/wishlist/README.md

 4. If it is not requested, **open a new issue**.
 Use the library name and version, (e.g. `Boost/1.60`), followed by a very small description of the library as the issue title.
-Briefly describe the purpose of the library in the comments, together with some link to URLs where to get the source code.
+Briefly describe the purpose of the library in the comments, together with some link to URLs where to get the source code, and very important, **the systems, OSs, compilers...** you intend to use while consuming those packages.
 If there exists a package in conan, say why it is not valid for your use case.
 A small description of your project, intended usage, or why you need it would be nice too.
 3-4 lines is enough.
 5. If there exist an **open issue**, vote for it, +1 in the comments.
 Add your reasons or intended usage.